Sunnyside Yard: Harold Interlocking

 In May 2011, a $294.7 million federal grant was awarded to address congestion at Harold Interlocking, the United States' busiest rail junction, which is part of the yard.
 The work will allow for dedicated tracks to the Hell Gate Line right of way for Amtrak trains arriving from or bound for New England, thus avoiding NJT and LIRR traffic.
+Some of the interlocking improvement projects are complete as of early 2023.
+Other projects are ongoing and will be complete by late 2025.

 Housing development

 In 2017 it was announced that the city would begin a feasibility study into the construction of 21,000 to 31,000 units of housing on top of the rail yard.
 The project, which would be similar to the Hudson Yards development over West Side Yard, has stoked public controversy over the affordability of units, pedestrian and road connections, open space, and a nearby Superfund site.
-In Sept.
-2019, a public meeting was interrupted by protestors chanting, "We Don't Trust this Process!"
+In September 2019, a public meeting was interrupted by protestors chanting, "We Don't Trust this Process!"
 In early 2020, Amtrak and the city government published a master plan.
 The plan called for building a deck over Sunnyside Yard and constructing 12,000 housing units, all of which would be affordable housing, as well as 60 acre of parks and public plazas.